Speaker Bios

 Complexities of Finances and Gambling

-Speakers: Jim Huh and Janice Pierce
+Speakers: Jim Huh & Ambus Hunter

 Description: This session will provide a better understanding of today's gambling environment from a financial perspective.
 Attendees will learn to identify risky behaviors and warning signs by looking at finances and gain a better understanding of financial literacy and wellness and support those struggling through open discussions.